 Biology Internships for Academic Credit

 To receive academic credit for their experiences, students should enroll in BIO4095 Biology Internship (4 credits).
 The biology internship is an intensive work/study experience co-supervised by the Internship Coordinator at Merrimack College and a mentor in the work place.
 Students are placed according to interest in a variety of public, private or non-profit work settings, including: biomedical, pharmaceutical and/or biotechnology laboratories and facilities; medical, veterinary and/or dental clinics; and environmental and ecological positions.
 Prerequisites are typically junior or senior standing as a biology major and consent of the Internship Coordinator.
 FYI, the internship does not fulfill the departmental upper level elective requirement.
-Detailed guidelines on gaining academic credit for internships can be found by clicking here.
+View detailed guidelines on gaining academic credit for internships

 For more information, contact the Biology Department Internship Coordinator: